tristanpenman/rover-kit/README.md

 ## Rover Control

 The _Rover Control_ frontend, which is served by the [rover_control.py](./src/rover_control.py) script, is pretty ordinary HTML and JavaScript.
+It currently provides the following commands:

+* Forwards
+* Backwards
+* Spin Clockwise
+* Spin Counter-clockwise

 The code can be found in [src/web](./src/web).